dstroud/subsequence/README.md

 - PRT 9 Last sent velocity

 ### Work In Progress
+- A bug in the Teletype code may result in unexpected results in the last two scales.
+See https://github.com/monome/teletype/issues/289
 - Currently there is no indication when a reset has occurred.
 Not ideal but there's not much room to improve this at the moment.
 - A CV-only variant will likely be made at some point, allowing for more chord voicing using the param knob (see [MINIM](https://github.com/dstroud/minim)).
 - Can get stuck MIDI notes when changing scales.
 Whoops- I'll look into it.